Ravenstine/goertzeljs/README.md

 Simply play some DTMF sounds and the detected characters will appear on the page.

+To run the demo yourself, you must host the HTML and JS files on a server.
+Your browser will [probably] not allow you to use the audio API when opening the HTML file directly.

 limitations
 ==========
 This library currently doesn't have a good way of filtering out background sound.
 The only way right now is to increase the detection threshold.
 It would be highly appreciated if someone were to add a window function.